AbeDaDev/Journal-Notes/notes.md

 - Stuck do to Narcos 2/22 - 2/23
 - Finally Vallarta 2/24 - 2/27
 - Home after vacation 3/1 - 3/4
-- I was all over the place most of March
+- I was all over the place most of March a
 -